Learning Robust Recommenders through Cross-Model Agreement: Motivation

-More precisely, we consider interactions whose ratings are 4 and 5 as clean positive examples while interactions whose ratings are 1 and 2 as noisy positive examples.
-The difference is defined as $|I(\delta(y_{ui}))-I(\delta(y'_{ui}))|$, where $y_{ui}$ and $y'_{ui}$ are the predicted scores from two models regarding user $u$ and item $i$, $\delta$ is the sigmoid function. $I(x)$ is an indicator function and is defined as $I(x)=1$ when $x\geq 0.5$ and $I(x)=0$ otherwise.
-We calculate all prediction differences on clean examples and noisy examples respectively and then report the average.
+Figure \ref{fig:Differences_in_models} shows the mean prediction differences between two different models on clean positive examples and noisy positive examples.
 It's obvious that the model prediction differences on noisy examples are significantly larger than the differences on clean examples.
-In other words, \emph{different models tend to make relatively similar predictions for clean examples compared with noisy examples}.
-That is to say, different models tend to fit different parts of the corrupted data but clean examples are the robust component which every model attempts to fit.
+In other words, \emph{different models tend to make agreement predictions for clean examples compared with noisy examples}.
+That is to say, different models tend to fit different parts of the corrupted data but clean examples are the robust agreement component that every model attempts to fit.
 This observation also conforms with the nature of robust learning.
-Besides, we also find that even one model trained on the same dataset with different random seeds tends to make more consistent predictions on clean examples compared with noisy examples, as shown in Figure \ref{fig:Different_random_seeds}. \allowdisplaybreaks
+Besides, we also find that even one model trained on the same dataset with different random seeds tends to make more consistent prediction agreement on clean examples compared with noisy examples, as shown in Figure \ref{fig:Different_random_seeds}. \wy{One intuitive solution to instantiate this observation is the ensemble methods.
+However, the data encountered during the inference stage is clean.
+Then ensemble methods will make consistent while corrupted predictions on the test data, since every model is corrupted.
+Nevertheless, for our method, we will use the signals from different models to refine one model so that this single target model could potentially yield better predictions.}